 Resources for a simple, minimalist lifestyle

-Welcome to the Minimalist Journeys Life Resources page, a curated list of the apps, tools, websites and items we recommend so that you too can experience more by living with less.
-This list is designed to help you organise your home and finances, and give you more time for the stuff that truly matters in your life.
-As we have Australian, German and New Zealand citizenship, some of the products and services we use and recommend are related to ‘our’ countries and may not apply to everyone.
+Welcome to the Minimalist Journeys Life Resources page, a curated list of the websites, apps and tools we recommend so that you too can experience more by living with less.
+This list is designed to help you organise your home and finances, and give you more time for the things that truly matter in your life.
+As we have Australian, German and New Zealand citizenship, some of the products and services we use and recommend are specific to our countries only and may not apply to everyone.

 Many of the resources on this page were crucial to developing our lifestyle to where it is today.
 We have tried and tested many options, but only those resources that made the cut are listed here.
 These are our preferences, and this is by no means an exhaustive list.
-Though, we do add and change this list as we find more and better resources that help us all.
-As such, we always look for organisations that are aligned with our values, so if you represent a company interested in working with us please get in touch.
+Though, we do add and change this list as we find better resources that help us all.
+As such, we always look for organisations that are aligned with our values.
+So if you represent a company interested in working with us please get in touch.